oracle-livelabs/adb/adb-loki/set-up-alerts/set-up-alerts.md

 ## Introduction

-With your Log Explorer dashboard running, the final step is to configure alerting so you're notified when security-relevant events are detected in the audit trail.
-In this lab, you will create an audit failure alert using Grafana's built-in Alertmanager — you can later augment this with external notification channels or SMTP configuration.
+With your Log Explorer dashboard up and running, the final step is to configure alerting so you are notified when security-relevant events are detected in the audit trail.
+In this lab, you will create an audit failure alert using Grafana's built-in Alertmanager.
+You can later extend this configuration external notification channels, such as email, Slack, PagerDuty, or SMTP configuration.

 *Estimated Lab Time:* 15 minutes